ldong87/FENLACE/README.md

 NLACE is written in FORTRAN and parallelized in openMP.
 In order to make use of the parallelism of MPI in FEniCS, we are trying to "re-write" NLACE in FEniCS with Python.
 The dolfin-adjoint package (http://www.dolfin-adjoint.org/) in FEniCS could further simplify our implementation and speed up running time.

 This README only serves as a rough descritption and by no means complete.
 I am working on this out of my personal interest and any comments and/or collaborations from all NLACE developers are very welcome.

+Required packages: Basically all essential packages in FEniCS plus dolfin-adjoint.
+Details of installing them can be easily found on their websites, though building them without root access can be a pain.